Mokkapps/website/src/content/posts/2018/2018-05-11___my-first-vs-code-extension/index.md

 I am really a big fan of [Visual Code](https://code.visualstudio.com) and use it as my main IDE for software development.
 The available selection of extensions (see the [Extension Marketplace](https://marketplace.visualstudio.com/VSCode)) is amazing.

 As I started using Visual Code I found every extension I was looking for.
-But last week I stumbled upon a feature where I could not find an extension for.
+Last week I stumbled upon a feature where I could not find an extension for.
 So I decided to write my first VS code extension and let you know about my experiences during the development.

 ## The problem I wanted to solve